Your young child’s development year-to-year

 Try to stay engaged, even if you’re tired of answering questions.
 It can be helpful to turn the question around sometimes, and ask your child,

 Why do you think the kitty purrs?
 Why do you think you have to take a bath?
-This helps your preschooler develop
+This helps your preschooler develop critical thinking skills.

 It’s also ok to admit when you don’t know the answer; find out together!
 This lets him know that learning is joyful, exciting, and fun; it empowers him to seek knowledge, and models the importance of staying curious for a lifetime.